thakim1/PicoMul/README.md

 for each of those 8 parameters configurations and visualized here:
 ![grafik](https://github.com/thakim1/PicoMul/verif.png)

 The underwhelming performance originates from the very crude low-level implementation of the approximate Fulladder.
+However, as mentioned changing the 2bit multiplier or the 1bit adder can significantly change the results.
+The goal was to evaluate the accuracy for the currently used low level adder/mutliplier combination.

 # License
 Copyright (c) 2024 Karel Rusy, Hakim Tayari, Marcus Meysel